 On the other hand, water-repellent hiking shoes can repel water on contact at a certain angle and surface area.
 This property is acquired by coating the waterproof breathable fabric with DWR coating.

-Benefits of wearing water-repellent hiking shoes
+Benefits of wearing water-repellent hiking shoes for men and women

 The right footwear plays a great role in making outdoor activities enjoyable.
 Water-repellent hiking shoes are ideal for when hikers anticipate light rain or snow.
 Weatherproof footwear also come in handy for trails with erratic weather.